mmimlmlm/mmimlmlm/README.md

 📫 How to reach me: Feel free to connect with me via GitHub or email at matiaslagunasl@outlook.com.

-😄 Pronouns: He/Him (Él).

-⚡ Fun fact: I enjoy exploring the hidden patterns in data as much as discovering new places through maps and technology.

 <!---
 matidatalab/matidatalab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.